MithunSrinivas28/Machine-Learning-Notes/README.md

 ## This repo consist of the following

-1.Scikit learn
+1.Scikit learn-by Mithun
 2.Numpy
 3.Pandas
-4.Andrew Ng ML notes
+4.Complete ML notes-Andrew Ng

 ## Other resources for Machine learning